-Meek, a Democrat, was the representative for Florida's 17th congressional district from 1993 to 2002.
+Meek was the representative for Florida’s 17th congressional district as a Democrat.
+She served from 1993 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Meek is shown as a purple triangle. (analysis methodology)
+Meek is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Meek sponsored bills primarily in these issue areas:

 Some of Meek’s most recently sponsored bills include...